Luz Noceda

-Luz Noceda is the main protagonist of the Disney Channel animated series The Owl House, created by Dana Terrace.
+Luz Noceda is the protagonist of the Disney Channel animated series The Owl House, created by Dana Terrace.
 She is voiced by Sarah-Nicole Robles.
-Luz is confirmed to be bisexual by Terrace, some calling her the "first bisexual lead character" on a Disney Channel show.
-In April 2021, the show's creator also revealed that Luz Noceda is neurodivergent.

-Luz's character has been compared to Anne Boonchuy from Matt Braly's Amphibia, another Disney Channel animated series, this is mainly due to their similar premise and tone.
-She has been well-received by both critics and fans of the show, who praised her character and Robles' performance.
+Luz was well-received by both critics and fans of the show, who praised her neurodiversity, overall character, coming-of-age arc and Robles' vocal performance.

+Character and conception

 Creation

-According to series creator Dana Terrace, Luz is named after her Dominican-American roommate, Luz Batista, a story artist and consultant for the show.
-Terrace also said that Luz's character evolved from conversations she had with Luz Batista, who later became her best friend.
-Later, Nancy Kanter, EVP, Content and Creative Strategy of Disney Channels Worldwide explained that while they loved the "combination of magic and mystery in this other world" of The Owl House, they really "fell in love with the main character Luz," leading them to green-light the show itself.
-This connected with Terrace's hope that audiences are "entertained by Luz’s world and her off-the-wall adventures."
+According to series creator Dana Terrace, Luz is named after her Dominican-American roommate and friend Luz Batista, who is a story artist and consultant for the show.
+Terrace also said that Luz's character evolved from conversations she had with Batista.
+Later, Nancy Kanter, EVP, Content and Creative Strategy of Disney Channels Worldwide explained that while they loved The Owl Houses "combination of magic and mystery in this other world", they "really fell in love with the main character Luz", which they named as a major factor that led to them green-lighting the show itself.
+This connected with Terrace's hope that audiences are "entertained by Luz’s world and her off-the-wall adventures".

+Role and characteristics

+Luz Noceda is a 14-year-old Afro-Dominican-American girl from the fictional town of Gravesfield, Connecticut.
+Luz is confirmed to be bisexual by Terrace, making her the "first bisexual lead character" on a Disney Channel show.
+In April 2021, the show's creator also revealed that Luz Noceda is neurodivergent, specifically that she has ADHD.
+However, she had never heard of the term ADHD when she first started working with the character, and only realized that Luz had ADHD after doing more research on neurodiversity and talking to neurodivergent people.

+In the first episode of the series, her mother sends her to a summer camp, but she accidentally ends up going to the Boiling Isles instead through a portal in a nearby house.
+She soon befriends an old witch named Eda and a small demon named King.